 2019 Farmers National Greatest Golfer Scores

-Here are partial scores of Day 1 of the 2019 Farmers National Bank Greatest Golfer of all the Valley.
+Here are scores of Day 1 of the 2019 Farmers National Bank Greatest Golfer of all the Valley.

 More scores will be posted here later tonight.